NimishaMR/IISc-WORK-DOCUMENTATION/DPDK DOC/ReadME.md

 5)If you use poll-mode processing your CPU usage will always be 100%.
 In addition to not being energy efficient, it also makes it difficult to quickly assess/troubleshoot your workload using CPU usage as a gauge.

+6)DPDK based applications take full control of the network interface, which means: You must have more than one interface.
+If you want to modify device settings, you have to do it before startup, or through the application.

 **Hugepages**
 Applications using hugepages can benefit from these larger page sizes because they have a greater chance of finding memory mapping info in cache and thereby avoid more expensive operations.